 The challenges COVID-19 has presented to places of worship have been particularly significant.
 Not being able to provide spiritual support face to face in the local community at a time of national crisis being one of them.

 Deciding how to do this in your own particular circumstances will be key.
 You will want to do everything that is practicable given the risk presented.
-This means following closely government guidance and any guidelines provided by your denomination.
-In doing this, you will need to apply it whilst recognising you will not be able to eliminate the risk that the virus presents completely.
+This means following closely any local restrictions that might be in place, official guidance provided by Government or Devolved Administrations and any guidelines provided by your denomination.
+In doing this, you will need to apply these whilst recognising you will not be able to eliminate the risk that the virus presents completely.

-The government guidance is only applicable in England.
-The position is different for Devolved Administrations, so you will need to refer to the relevant guidance for Scotland, Wales or Northern Ireland where this applies.
+Local restrictions will determine what you can do at your place of worship.
+These vary across England, Wales, Scotland and Northern Ireland.
+In keeping premises open, you will need to follow the relevant guidance applying it to your own particular circumstances.
+In many cases, you may have adequate arrangements already in place.
+Again, official guidance varies in England, Scotland, Wales and Northern Ireland.
 All of this information remains under review, so it is important to keep up to date with the latest directions.
 You can follow developments and access the latest advice by using the relevant resources highlighted below.

 Denominational guidance will also help you decide how best to comply with your obligations.
 In applying the guidance, the precautions you take will need to reflect your own particular circumstances.
 This will take account of the size of your premises; their type and layout; the numbers of employees, volunteers or visitors you have; and the nature of the activities involved there.
 You may also need to think about how your premises are organised, operated, managed and regulated.

 With all of this in mind, here are some broad points you may like to consider.
 Some may be more relevant to you than others and the list is not exhaustive.